lipemat/js-boilerplate/README.md

 You may adjust things as needed by be sure to leave the `scripts` as is.

 ### Code Completion In PHPStorm
-Some `@type` have been specified in this library to assist with code completion etc. Unfortunately, some typescripts still send errors to PHPStorm like "Default export is not declared in imported module".

-I've found that it's easier to just remove this warning by un-checking `Editor -> Inspections -> JavaScript -> General -> Validate Imports`.

-You may notice that because the modules do not exist in your project's package.json that PHP/Web Storm will mark imports and not being installed (In case where the @types have not been previously added).
+You may notice that because the modules do not exist in your project's package.json that PHP/Web Storm will mark imports and not being installed.

 There are 2 ways to solve this issue:
-1. Specify `@types` using `Languages & Frameworks -> JavaScript -> Libraries` **(preferred)**.
+1. Specify copy the `ts/package.json` folder and file to your project` **(preferred)**.
 2. Add dependencies to the package.json that you are using directly so PHPStorm will find them.

 ### ESLint